 Your first tour is a whiskey tour and tasting in Dublin — arguably the perfect way to say slán go fóill (“farewell for now” in Irish) to Ireland as you head to Wales tomorrow!
 It’s true that Guinness isn’t the only alcohol that Ireland is famous for, and today’s your opportunity to explore more of the history and flavors of Irish whiskey.

 Your second option is an unforgettable Howth Cliff trek.
 If you’re a nature lover, the coastal town of Howth won’t disappoint.
 Set off down one of several scenic walking routes and absorb pristine nature and the truly out-of-this-world views over the Irish Sea.

 You’ll head back to Dublin port after the tour, where the Ocean Explorer will be waiting.
 Step aboard and get settled; tonight, celebrate the start of your cruise at the Welcome Dinner.
-Take some time to explore its amenities, including the onboard boutique, spa and gym.
+Take some time to explore its amenities, including the onboard boutique, spa, pool, and gym.
 Stop by the Destination Manager desk and discover all of the services available to you — from securing tickets for onshore excursions to organizing a group dinner with your travel companions.
 Hungry?
 Ask about the several dining options onboard, from a sit-down dining room to a restaurant that allows you to prepare your own meal with the ancient art of hot-rock cooking.
 Best of all, the small size of your ship allows you unparalleled access to your destinations.
 In many ports we’ll be able to dock right in the port, while in others we’ll anchor and use Zodiacs or tenders to cover the short distance to the shore.